Elephant owners plead not guilty to animal cruelty charges in Lawrence County

 Feb 2016 | Sangita Iyer | Huff Post Nosey the Circus Elephant Back in the Limelight

-“Nosey: A Story of Abuse and Neglect” details Nosey’s life in words and photos from the point of view of a young girl writing to President Obama.
-Published in 2015 as a joint project of Action For Nosey Now, the California Environmental Institute, and Save Nosey NOW!, Nosey’s storybook has been sent by concerned citizens to the White House, members of Congress, and other public figures.
-We hope they will read it and take action!
+“Nosey: A Story of Abuse and Neglect” details Nosey’s life in words and photos from the point of view of a young girl writing to President Barack Obama.
+Published in 2015 as a joint project of Action For Nosey Now, the California Environmental Institute, and Save Nosey NOW!, Nosey’s storybook was sent to the White House, members of Congress, and other public figures in hopes they would take action!

 Of your silhouette